- Admission to the LNDS

 Private defense: No later than 5 weeks prior to the scheduled date of the private defense “séance d’épreuve” (FBM) or the thesis colloquium (SSP), the PhD candidate submits to the Thesis Office of his/her faculty of enrollment:

-– date, time, and place of the private defense
+– Date, time, and place of the private defense

-– an electronic copy of the thesis manuscript
+– An electronic copy of the thesis manuscript

-– the composition of the thesis jury as defined, including the professional address of each member and his/her function
+– The composition of the thesis jury as defined, including the professional address of each member and his/her function

-– a summary of the ECTS credits obtained in the doctoral program.
+– A summary of the ECTS credits obtained in the doctoral program.

-Template for thesis title page @ SSP
+– SSP: Template for LNDS thesis title page

 No later than 5 weeks prior to the private defense, the PhD candidate sends to each member of the jury a copy of his/her thesis manuscript.
 With exception of the president, each member of the jury produces a report in which his/her opinion of the work is presented.
 These reports must be sent to the Thesis Office of the faculty of enrollment no later than one week before the private defense session (thesis colloquium).
 At the end of the defense, the thesis jury deliberates and provides its assessment of the thesis work according to the rules in force at the faculty of enrollment of the PhD candidate.